 Integrated water management, including renewable, off-grid energy as a source of power for water treatment;

-Other emerging areas of interest, including sensors to monitor civil structures, water pollution; and
+Other emerging areas, including sensors to monitor civil structures, water pollution.

-Projects need to reflect principles of Equity, Diversity, and Inclusion in order to ensure that voices traditionally underrepresented are encouraged to participate, as speakers and participants.
+IC-IMPACTS will provide up to $15,000 to selected applications.
+Projects need to reflect principles of Equity, Diversity, and Inclusion in order to ensure that everyone is encouraged to participate, both as speakers and as participants.

 Eligibility of Applicants

 Be an undergraduate, graduate or postdoctoral fellow registered at a Canadian university;